EnigmaCurry/code-smore/README.md

 in progress and may only works with ideal conditions.)

 ```
-code-smore receive --wpm 20
+code-smore receive --listen --wpm 20
 ```

-code-smore will listen to the monitor of your default sound device in pipewire, so it should hear the same thing that you hear (You may also manually connect code-smore to any single application by using a pipewire patchbay tool like [helvum](https://gitlab.freedesktop.org/pipewire/helvum)).
+`code-smore receive --listen` will listen to the monitor of your default sound device in pipewire, so it should hear the same thing that you hear (You may also manually connect code-smore to any single application by using a pipewire patchbay tool like [helvum](https://gitlab.freedesktop.org/pipewire/helvum)).
 Use the `--wpm` argument to specify the expected (ballpark) rate of transmission.